stagbl/stagbl/DMStag/Proposal.md

 As with `DMDA`, "natural" ordering is defined as the global ordering in the 1-rank case.

+*TODO* support for "ghosted vectors" to allow no-copy local<->global

 ## Compatibility

 We deem two (or more) `DMStag` objects "compatible" if